 2003 - Ashes to Art, 2nd International Exhibition, Fort Mason, San Francisco, CA

 2002 - Ashes to Art, Special Edition, Atelier One, Graton, CA

 2001 - Ashes to Art, 1st International Exhibition, Fort Mason, San Francisco, CA

 2000 - Art Detour, Open Studio Event and Casting Demonstration, Seattle, WA

-2000 - Annual Juried Glass Show, Emerald City Fine Arts, Seattle, WA
+2000 - Annual Juried Glass Exhibition, Emerald City Fine Arts, Seattle, WA

 2013 - Idaho Art Lab, Saint Anthony, ID - An exploration of dance and painting.

 2012 - Great Sand Dunes National Park Artist, Mosca, CO - An exploration of human belonging through dance and sculpture.

 5Rhythms® Moving Meditation Dance & Dreamwork - Teaching & Practice